Last Updated: 02/10/20 | February 10th, 2020

 If you really feel the need to spend even less money in Ukraine, you can do three things:

 2. Head out of Kyiv – The country is substantially cheaper outside of Kyiv, as well as the closer you get to Russia.
-(Note: As of now, avoid eastern Ukraine and Crimea.)

 A Final Note

 Eastern Europe is the best bargain you’ll find on the continent.
 These three countries were much more affordable than I’d previously thought, and traveling here definitely helped me correct some of the overspending and higher costs of Western Europe.
+And while the war in Ukraine has put a damper on the region, it’s perfectly safe to visit Eastern Europe as long as you avoid Ukraine and cities directly near the border.

 Note: Poland, the Balkans, and the Baltic states also all offer amazing value as well.
 Don’t miss them if you’re exploring Eastern Europe!
 I didn’t visit Moldova because of time constraints, but I’ve heard its prices are on par with the rest of the area.
 I didn’t go to Belarus either because it costs a few hundred dollars for a visa and I didn’t feel I would spend enough time there to justify the cost.
 I’ll save those countries for another trip!